 Be inspired by this series of stories that demonstrates the good works of the Catholic Church in the United States and the hope that they bring to the future of the Church.
 Meet faith-filled people and learn about their unique ministries.
 See how Catholic Extension builds foundations of faith across America by transforming lives and communities.
 Father Jack Wall, president of Catholic Extension is your host.

-In 2018, Catholic Extension launched an initiative inviting priests from urban or suburban parishes to visit faith communities in poorer mission dioceses across the U.S.
+In 2018, Catholic Extension launched an initiative inviting priests from urban/suburband parishes to visit faith communities in poorer mission dioceses across the U.S.

-Funded by a grant by the Lilly Endowment, Inc., this program sends pastors out in mission for 2 to 3 days.
+Funded by a grant from Lilly Endowment Inc., this program sends pastors out in mission for two to three days.

 Catholic Extension helps the Church respond to the people and parishes of Beaumont, Texas, Puerto Rico and the U.S. Virgin Islands after the devastating 2017 hurricanes.
 Meet the parishioners, priests, and bishops from storm-ravaged dioceses to discover how the Church responds to both the initial disaster and the long-term spiritual needs of our brothers and sisters in the poorest areas of the United States.

 Meet inspiring priests, sisters and laypeople who show how the power of faith can transform lives and communities.
 From a farmworker parish in California to a home for abused children in Puerto Rico, from a colonia at the border to Mexico to a rural parish in Georgia, recipients and finalists of Catholic Extension’s “Lumen Christi Award” share how they are making a difference.